strongloop-community/loopback-sdk-android/docs/GettingStarted.md

 $ slc run app
 ```

-Follow these steps to run the LoopBack Android guide app:
+Now follow these steps to run the LoopBack Android guide app:

  1. Download the LoopBack guide application to your local machine from
  [GitHub](https://github.com/strongloop/loopback-android-getting-started).